-Exceeding any of these temperature limits by 1°C causes the appropriate status bit to be set in the interrupt status register.
-Setting the Configuration Register 1 Lock bit has no effect on these registers.
+^{1.} Exceeding any of the TACH limit registers by 1 indicates that the fan is running too slowly or has stalled.
+The appropriate status bit is set in Interrupt Status Register 2 to indicate the fan failure.
+Setting the Configuration Register 1 lock bit has no effect on these registers.